prl-mushr/mushr_mujoco_ros/README.md

  - `control_topic`: _Optional, default: "controls"._ What topic control messages will be recieved on.
  - `pose_topic`: _Optional, default: "pose"._ What topic pose messages will be recieved on.
  - `initpose_topic`: _Optional, default: "initialpose"._ What topic pose messages will be recieved on.
+ - `use_accel_control`: _Optional, default: "false".
+Whether to use velocity or acceleration to control throttle.

 Each of these topics will be relative to the car, i.e. `/{ROS node name}/{car name}/{topic}`.
 You can specify absolute paths by adding a `/` to the begining of the topic name.